obsidiansystems/ledger-app-tezos/README.md

 This is what a "hardware wallet" like the
 [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) is for.
 Your private keys never leave the device, and it performs the signing operations.
-To use a Ledger with [Tezos](https://www.tezos.com/), you need to load Tezos-specific software onto it.
+To use a Ledger Nano S with [Tezos](https://www.tezos.com/), you need to load Tezos-specific software onto it.

 The term "hardware wallet" can refer to several devices that store your private